bit-chemist/macrocalc/README.md

 # macrocalc
-A calculator for your macros
+A calculator for your macros.
+Get swole.